Nicolas-Ferre/rust-example/.github/ISSUE_TEMPLATE/bug_report.md

 A description of what the bug is.

 **Example**
-A [minimal reproductible code example](https://stackoverflow.com/help/minimal-reproducible-example) where the bug happens.
+A [minimal reproducible code example](https://stackoverflow.com/help/minimal-reproducible-example) where the bug happens.

 **Expected behavior**
 A description of what you expected to happen.